DrLex0/quake-frogbots/README.md

 ## What in Shub-Nigguraths name is a Frogbot?

 The Quake Frogbot allows to add computer-controlled players to the first _Quake_ game.
 (Not to be confused with some JFrog thing.)
 It was created by _Robert 'Frog' Field_ in 1997.
 The Frogbot is regarded as one of the better performing bots.
-With a properly crafted waypoint file, the bots simulate a real human opponent rather well, and are still impressive despite their age and the fact that it is all implemented in QuakeC.
+With a properly crafted waypoint file, the bots simulate a real human opponent rather well, and are still impressive despite their age and the fact that it is all implemented in QuakeC, a language that lacks things like arrays, dictionaries, or string manipulation.
 Simply put, _the Frogbot is a load of fun._ It is great for some offline practice or warm-up.

 The bot relies on _waypoint files_ that have to be created for each map.
 In older Frogbot incarnations, waypoints needed to be compiled into the _qwprogs.dat._ In the first decade of the 21st century, _Trinca_ did a gargantuan job of making and collecting waypoints for a total of about 400 maps.